lodybo/kidcalloway/README.md

 You can run the server unit tests by running `grunt test:server`, and run a quick client unit test with `grunt test:client`.

 ### Client unit tests
 There are two ways for the unit tests to be run quickly, the method mentioned above (which also builds the code), and directly calling `grunt karma:unit`.
 Doing this will unit test you code in PhantomJS, which is quick and excellent for development.
+If you'd like to perform TDD, `grunt karma:tdd` will run karma with `autoWatch: true`.

 If you want to unit test the client side code in a real browsers, there is a specific grunt task for that: `grunt run-karma-with:<browser name>`.
 Replace `<browser name>` with a single name or a comma delimited name: